Vegan Sopes

 Although traditional sopes are fried, you can easily make them without frying them.
 Just top them once they are done cooking in the skillet or comal.

-Best Sopes Recipe
+Best Vegan Sopes

 Equipment